brackenluke/cli-module/README.md

 ## Description
 This application is used for creating and storing employee names.
 It can serve as a good way to keep and maintain your employee roster.

+## Credits
+Some of the code I used is from another project.
+The project I used for an example is the Module 12 Mini-Project: Movie Database application found on the UTSA gitlab.

 ## User Story
 AS A business owner
 I WANT to be able to view and manage the departments, roles, and employees in my company